xfalcox/discourse-video-stream/README.md

 # Discourse Video Stream

 Discourse Video Stream adds a Cloudflare Stream-powered workflow for uploading and embedding long‑form video in the composer.
-Editors can upload large files directly from the composer toolbar and the plugin injects an iframe embed once Cloudflare receives the file.
+Editors can upload large files directly from the composer toolbar and the plugin uses a custom BBCode syntax with Shaka Player for adaptive streaming playback.

 ## Features

 - Optional composer toolbar button gated by the `video_stream_enabled` site setting
 - Direct-upload modal with client-side validation for file size and extension
-- Resumable Cloudflare Stream uploads powered by the global `tus-js-client` build for files well beyond 200 MB
+- Resumable Cloudflare Stream uploads powered by vendored `tus-js-client` for files well beyond 200 MB
 - Secure server endpoint that proxies short‑lived Cloudflare Stream upload URLs
-- Configurable iframe embeds that respect your Cloudflare Stream subdomain
+- Custom BBCode syntax `[video-stream id="..."]` for embedding videos
+- Adaptive bitrate streaming using vendored Shaka Player with DASH manifests

 ## Setup